microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search/README.md

 ### Query Cache Index

 1. Update `.env` file with the associated values.
 Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
-2. Adjust `text_2_sql_query_cache.py` with any changes to the index. **There is no provided indexer or skillset for this cache, it is expected that application code will write directly to it.**
+2. Adjust `text_2_sql_query_cache.py` with any changes to the index. **There is no provided indexer or skillset for this cache, it is expected that application code will write directly to it.
+See the details in the Text2SQL README for different cache strategies.**
 3. Run `deploy.py` with the following args:

     - `index_type text_2_sql_query_cache`.
 This selects the `Text2SQLQueryCacheAISearch` sub class.